Safeguarding Is Everyone’s Responsibility

-The governor responsible for Safeguarding is Lorna Buchanan.
+The governor responsible for Safeguarding is Hannah Rennie.
 Her role is to meet on a regular basis with the DSL and Deputy DSL to ensure she is trained and up to date with all Safeguarding information, nationally, locally and within the school.

 Safeguarding and the Curriculum

 Pupils are taught how to keep themselves safe and how to recognise and manage risk in line with Age Related Expectations.(AREs) In addition to this we also use Collective Worship and assembly opportunities to promote and highlight any specific safety areas or concerns often linking these to our Values.
 Through Forest School opportunities and Clubs we also teach more distinct skills such as using tools safely and also safety through sports.
 Please also look at the designated section on 'E Safety' on our web site to see how we encourage safe use of the internet and keeping yourself when online.

 Safeguarding and Communication